Today's Articles

 John H. Hammond II

 John Henry Hammond II was born in New York and christened John Henry Hammond Jr., the youngest child and only son of John Henry Hammond and Emily Vanderbilt Sloane.
 Hammond showed interest in music from an early age.
-At four, he began studying the piano, only to switch to the violin at age eight.
+He began studying the piano at four, only to switch to the violin at age eight.
 He was steered toward classical music by his mother but was more interested in the music sung and played by the family’s servants, many of whom were Black.
 He would often go down to the basement of the family mansion to listen to the upbeat music in the servants' quarters.

 Hammond also became interested in social reform at a young age.
 His mother also promoted social reform to give back some of her fortunes to the community.
 She often found solace in religion.
 Hammond shared her desire to help the community with his white privilege.
 The first jazz music he heard in public was in London in 1923 on a trip with his family.